ywef/classdumpios/README.md

 class-dump-c
 ==========

+# Building

+There are 5 different targets in this Xcode project, the macOS bin & library, an iOS library & bin and a tvOS bin.
+Choose the respective target and build all of them through Xcode, OR build all the targets using the bundled build scripts for Debug and Release respectively.

 # Background

 This project is an amalgam of a few different versions of classdump.
 Initially based on a version by [DreamDevLost](https://github.com/DreamDevLost/classdumpios)